After the special talks on Bengal, is BJP struggling to find 42 faces in state for Lok Sabha polls?

 The BJP can either contest a whole lot of celebrity faces

 The BJP has two options when it comes to picking candidates for the Lok Sabha election.
-First, it can pick celebrity faces to counter the TMC's celebrity faced.
+First, it can pick celebrity faces to counter the TMC's celebrity faces.
 However, one has to keep in mind that even in the TMC, the celebrity candidates do not guarantee success unless they have the backing of the state's tallest leader - Mamata Banerjee.

 It's the supremo who is essentially the party's candidate for all the seats and it doesn't matter who is contesting formally.
 The BJP has no such towering leadership in the state that can give the celebrity candidates a push.
 Babul Supriyo was an exception in 2014 but that was more because of local reasons.